Vancouver-Datajam/GIS-Interpolation/README.md

 - **Prediction and Analysis**: Enable users to input coordinates or select locations on the dashboard to receive predicted climate values.
 Offer insights into how the climate varies across different regions of British Columbia.

-### Deliverables:
+### Deliverables
 - A well-documented Python codebase that encompasses the entire data analysis process, from data acquisition to dashboard development.
 - An interactive geospatial dashboard powered by Plotly, providing easy access to climate information for different regions of BC.
 - Documentation detailing the methodology, code structure, and instructions for running the project.

+### Skills
+- **Geospatial Data Analysis Techniques**: Participants will gain hands-on experience in working with geospatial data, including data preprocessing, Kriging interpolation, and mapping.
+- **Interactive Dashboard Development**: Participants will learn how to create dynamic and interactive geospatial dashboards using Plotly, enhancing their data visualization skills.
+- **Spatial Data Interpretation**: This project will provide insights into how to interpret and visualize spatial data, allowing participants to understand climatic patterns at a regional level.
+- **Application of Geostatistical Methods**: Participants will learn how to apply Kriging interpolation, a powerful geostatistical technique widely used in spatial analysis and prediction.
+- **Collaboration and Communication**: Working as a team, participants will develop their skills in collaboration, communication, and sharing knowledge in a group setting.
+- **Project Documentation**: Participants will gain experience in documenting their code, methodology, and results, which is essential for reproducibility and sharing findings.

 ### Conclusion
 This project presents an exciting opportunity to combine advanced data analysis techniques with geospatial visualization, offering a valuable resource for understanding and predicting climate patterns in British Columbia.
 Through this endeavor, we aim to contribute to a better-informed understanding of the climatic conditions in this diverse and ecologically significant region.

-## Project team members

-- Team lead: Evie Lapalme
-- Mentor: Sasha
-- Documentation:
-- Scripting:
+## Description of Dataset
+The dataset from <https://climatebc.ca/> is a comprehensive collection of climate data specifically focused on the province of British Columbia (BC), Canada.
+It provides a wide range of climate information and analyses tailored to the unique geographical and environmental characteristics of BC.
+The dataset includes historical climate data, which can be crucial for understanding long-term climate trends, variability, and patterns in British Columbia.
+Additionally, it may contain model-based projections and forecasts, offering insights into future climate scenarios for the province.

+### Scope
-- Modelling:
+- Temperature
-- Sanity checking:
+- Precipitation

-## Skills Participants Practice
-- Geospatial Data Analysis Techniques: Participants will gain hands-on experience in working with geospatial data, including data preprocessing, Kriging interpolation, and mapping.
-- Interactive Dashboard Development: Participants will learn how to create dynamic and interactive geospatial dashboards using Plotly, enhancing their data visualization skills.
-- Spatial Data Interpretation: This project will provide insights into how to interpret and visualize spatial data, allowing participants to understand climatic patterns at a regional level.
-- Application of Geostatistical Methods: Participants will learn how to apply Kriging interpolation, a powerful geostatistical technique widely used in spatial analysis and prediction.
-- Collaboration and Communication: Working as a team, participants will develop their skills in collaboration, communication, and sharing knowledge in a group setting.
-- Project Documentation: Participants will gain experience in documenting their code, methodology, and results, which is essential for reproducibility and sharing findings.
+- Decade Averages from 2011-2021

 ## Vancouver Datajam 2023 Schedule: